-With so much of the country in a deep freeze (welcome to my world!), I thought a little bit of information on freezing and, well, unfreezing; eggs might be of use.
-There are a couple of ways eggs end up frozen: either intentionally when you have a summer surplus, or unintentionally when the temps are low enough for them to freeze (and crack) in the nest boxes before you collect them.
+There are a couple of ways eggs end up frozen: either intentionally when you freeze them after a summer surplus (or your eggs in the refrigerator are about to expire), or unintentionally when the temps are low enough for them to freeze in the nest boxes before you collect them.

-It's easy to defrost frozen eggs; just wash them really well, peel off the shell, and put the frozen eggs in a zip bag or a glass jar if you prefer not to heat plastic.
-Place the bag or jar in a container of hot water, and let them sit for about five minutes.
-If you have the time or are really impatient, you can keep changing the water or just let hot tap water run over the bag for a bit.
-I also like to smush the yolks through the bag with my fingers because they take longer to defrost than the whites and this way I can help things along a bit.
+It is easy to defrost frozen eggs; just wash them really well, peel off the shell, and put the frozen egg in a zip-top bag or a glass jar if you prefer not to heat plastic.
+Place the bag or jar in a container of hot water, and let it sit for about five minutes.
+If you do not have the time or are really impatient, you can keep changing the water or just let hot tap water run over the bag for a bit.

-Do frozen eggs work as well as fresh?
+You probably want to know if frozen eggs work as well as fresh eggs in recipes, right?
 Well, almost.
-I don't know if I'd bake a souffle with them, nor have I tried, but they certainly work fine as scrambled eggs or in basic baked goods.
+You might not want to bake a souffle with them, but the eggs certainly work fine as scrambled eggs or in basic baked goods.

 Thawed egg whites will beat to better volume if you allow them to sit at room temperature for about 30 minutes.
 It is recommended that you use thawed frozen eggs only in recipes that are thoroughly cooked through.

 If you have a surplus of eggs, you can freeze egg yolks and whites separately if you plan to use them separately later, or you can gently stir yolks and whites together and put the mixed egg in a container.

 - Expiration date: You can freeze eggs for up to one year in a home freezer.